Natural science: Newton and the Scientific Revolution (1600–1800)

-Some modern scholars, including Andrew Cunningham, Perry Williams, and Floris Cohen, argue that natural philosophy is not properly called a science, and that genuine scientific inquiry began only with the scientific revolution.
+Some modern scholars, including Andrew Cunningham, Perry Williams, and Floris Cohen, argue that natural philosophy is not properly called science and that genuine scientific inquiry began only with the scientific revolution.
 According to Cohen, "the emancipation of science from an overarching entity called 'natural philosophy is one defining characteristic of the Scientific Revolution."
 Other historians of science, including Edward Grant, contend that the scientific revolution that blossomed in the 17th, 18th, and 19th centuries occurred when principles learned in the exact sciences of optics, mechanics, and astronomy began to be applied to questions raised by natural philosophy.
-Grant argues that Newton attempted to expose the mathematical basis of nature – the immutable rules it obeyed – and in doing so joined natural philosophy and mathematics for the first time, producing an early work of modern physics.
+Grant argues that Newton attempted to expose the mathematical basis of nature – the immutable rules it obeyed – and, in doing so, joined natural philosophy and mathematics for the first time, producing an early work of modern physics.

-The scientific revolution, which began to take hold in the 17th century, represented a sharp break from Aristotelian modes of inquiry.
+The Scientific Revolution, which began to take hold in the 17th century, represented a sharp break from Aristotelian modes of inquiry.
 One of its principal advances was the use of the scientific method to investigate nature.
-Data was collected and repeatable measurements were made in experiments.
+Data was collected, and repeatable measurements were made in experiments.
 Scientists then formed hypotheses to explain the results of these experiments.
 The hypothesis was then tested using the principle of falsifiability to prove or disprove its accuracy.
 The natural sciences continued to be called natural philosophy, but the adoption of the scientific method took science beyond the realm of philosophical conjecture and introduced a more structured way of examining nature.

-Newton, an English mathematician, and physicist was the seminal figure in the scientific revolution.
+Newton, an English mathematician and physicist, was a seminal figure in the Scientific Revolution.
 Drawing on advances made in astronomy by Copernicus, Brahe, and Kepler, Newton derived the universal law of gravitation and laws of motion.
-These laws applied both on earth and in outer space, uniting two spheres of the physical world previously thought to function independently of each other, according to separate physical rules.
-Newton, for example, showed that the tides were caused by the gravitational pull of the moon.
+These laws applied both on Earth and in outer space, uniting two spheres of the physical world previously thought to function independently, according to separate physical rules.
+Newton, for example, showed that the tides were caused by the gravitational pull of the Moon.
 Another of Newton's advances was to make mathematics a powerful explanatory tool for natural phenomena.
 While natural philosophers had long used mathematics as a means of measurement and analysis, its principles were not used as a means of understanding cause and effect in nature until Newton.